Steve-WV/Contour-Detection-and-Superformula-Fit/README.md

 Code can be tested with the included sample image by adding the suffix  **--image leaf.JPG** in the command line.

-The picture "leave.JPG" provided was taken by the author of this Code.
+The picture "leaf.JPG" provided was taken by the author of this code.